 The next morning, I headed into Duluth.
 Judging by the cranes, there’s a lot of growth happening there!

 I stopped by where my buddy used to live (he has since moved back to our hometown of Marshfield) and enjoyed the view there.
 This brought back a lot of memories.
-Prior to moving to Austin, I spent a decent amount of time in Duluth while I was looking to get out of Marshfield for the weekend.
+Prior to my “I’m bored with Marshfield so I’m moving across the country to Austin” stage, this was in the “I’m bored with Marshfield, so I’m going to visit places outside of Marshfield” stage.
+I spent a decent amount of time in Duluth while I was looking to get out of Marshfield for the weekend.

 I didn’t hang around for long though.
 I got in the car and then drove around a bit before heading to Canal Park.